jtv/libpqxx/README.md

 Custom installation locations can also be handy if you don't have administrator rights on the machine you're working on!

 The configure scripts supports many other options to tweak how and where libpqxx is to be built and installed; try the --help option to get an overview if you're interested.

-If configuration just absolutely plain won't work for whatever reason: take a look in the config/sample-headers/ directory.
+If configuration just plain won't work for whatever reason: take a look in the config/sample-headers/ directory.
 Here you will find configuration headers for various compilers and libpq versions.
 Pick the config-internal-\*.h and config-public-\*.h headers for the compiler and libpq version most closely matching your own, and see if they work for you.
 You may also want to tweak them manually.

 #### 2. Make

 One problem some people have run into at this stage is that the header files for PostgreSQL need the OpenSSL header files to be installed.
 If this happens to you, make sure openssl is installed and its headers are in your compiler's include path.